ViolaFlower/Re-Console/README.md

 ![Features](https://cdn.modrinth.com/data/cached_images/97029679acef552aaa93810310bee9e0f287dc5d.webp)

 ### ⭐ Legacy Console Edition accuracy
 Re-Console seeks to be accurate to an idea of "Legacy Console Edition if it never ended".
 This means the modpack does not seek to re-create old versions, but rather make LCE in the modern versions.
-It has titular features of LCE, including the Crafting Menu, gamma, creative menu and more!
+It has titular features of LCE, including the crafting menu, gamma, creative menu and more!

 If you are interested in a re-creation of old versions, check out [Re-Console: Legacy](https://modrinth.com/modpack/rc-legacy)